ShanWehttam/trayio_technical/README.md

 Then you can get this thing running!

-1. Clone this repo and `cd` into its directory on your machine
+1. Clone this repo and `cd` into its directory on your machine (trayio_technical folder)
 2. Run `npm install`)

 ## Running Cypress tests from the command line